Shipping Perishable

 7. Use proper shipping routes

-On average, takes a carrier about 10–24 hours to reach their destination.
-As such, ensure to employ the right materials to package your seafood, with sufficient protection and refrigeration to maintain a frozen environment during the transportation time.
+On average, it takes a carrier about 10–24 hours to reach their destination.
+If you need to know how to ship seafood overnight, the key is selecting express or next-day freight services and packing with enough dry ice or gel packs to maintain safe temperatures for at least 24–36 hours.
+Ensure you use the right materials to package your seafood, with sufficient protection and refrigeration to maintain a frozen environment during transit.

 8. Get proper documentation

-Always ensure you have the appropriate documentation to ship seafood.
-For example:
+Always ensure you have the appropriate documentation to ship seafood:

 • Shipper’s Export Declaration